Assisting

 We help people age with dignity.
 We want to give seniors the opportunity for independence and to remain in their homes for as long as possible.
 Ravalli County Council on Aging is an Aging and Disability Resource Center (ADRC).

-The BitterRoot Bus will host a Transportation Advisory Committee (TAC) meeting on Wednesday December 14th at 10am in the Council on Aging conference room at
+BitterRoot Bus will hold a Transportation Advisory Committee (TAC) meeting on February 25, 2025 10am-11am at Council on Aging 310 Old Corvallis Road, Hamilton.
+Call

 Learn about Meals on Wheels, Senior Centers and Supplemental Food Programs